servicemeshbook/byok/README.md

 ```
 $ kubectl get nodes
 NAME    STATUS     ROLES    AGE   VERSION
-osc01   NotReady   master   95s   v1.15.5
+osc01   NotReady   master   95s   v1.15.6
 ```

-Check pod status in `kube-system` and you will notice that `coredns` pods are in pending state since pod network has not yet been installed.
+Check pod status in `kube-system` and you will notice that `coredns` pods are in pending state.
+This is due to the fact that we have not yet installed the pod network.

+Make sure that `etcd`, `kube-apiserver`  , `kube-controller-manager`, `kube-proxy` and `kube-scheduler` pods are showing READY state `1/1` and Status `Runnning`.

 ```
 $ kubectl get pods -A